Burning a set of pre-configured Raspberry OS cards for Raspberry Pis with Wifi Access

 We do this management for you, but you can control it also from the command line.

-We can first add a manager with cluster subnet IP 10.1.1.1
+We can first add a manager with cluster subnet IP 10.1.1.1.
+We also add the bridge service which is

 We also set the timezone and locale here.
 You may want to change them as you wish.